-- A recommended minimum is that you, or someone in your group, should have taken a four-day avalanche course and have several years of backcountry experience.
+- At a minimum you, or someone in your group, should have taken a four-day avalanche course and have several years of backcountry experience.
 Be prepared!
 Check the avalanche advisory regularly, and ensure everyone in your group is up for the task and aware of the risk.

-- If you are uncertain, hiring a professional NZMGA qualified guide is recommended.
+- If you are uncertain, hire a professional NZMGA qualified guide.

 Be avalanche aware!

 If you are going into places avalanches could occur, make sure you:

 - have checked the ATES class for where you want to go and the NZAA for the avalanche rating